Critical Thinking Skills Ppt - Zip Download

 To quote the great lady Oprah Winfrey, "I am a woman in process.
 I'm just trying like everybody else.
 I try to take every conflict, every experience, and learn from it.
 Life is never dull."

 I am a corporate trainer.
-But right now I am involved with preparing Engg & MBA students for their interviews, helping them learn how to ace their interviews & also preparing them for the transition from college to corporate.
+But right now, I am involved in preparing Engineering and MBA students for their interviews, helping them learn how to ace their interviews, and also preparing them for the transition from college to corporate.

 Welcome aboard citehr.
 An amazing place to share information.
-Look forward to interacting & sharing more with you.
+I look forward to interacting and sharing more with you.

 Cassy